grpc/grpc.io/content/en/docs/languages/dart/basics.md

 $ cd grpc-dart/example/route_guide
 ```

-You should have already installed the tools needed to generate client and (
+You should have already installed the tools needed to generate client and server
 interface code -- if you haven't, see [Quick start][] for setup instructions.

 ### Defining the service